-- Ensuring that energy use and using renewable energy are a real goal for our company. - Creating new products and product concepts that can be reused at their end of life in a circular loop without as less waste as possible. - The 4R principle; making sure that a maximum effort is made for all existing products for minimizing waste. - Making a contribution where possible on the quality of the indoor environment by reducing product emissions, fine dust and allergy triggers through our products. - Ensuring that products can be cleaned and maintained easy and with minimal effort ensuring maximum performance. - 6.
-Securing that the company is healthy and strong in order to pursue its strategy. - Creating a culture in which learning is an inseparable part of our daily activity. - 8.
-Creating a working place that is safe and healthy. - Making sure that not only in our factories but in all aspects of our supply chain the basic human rights defined by the United Nations are lived and maintained. - Actively participating and engaging with the society where our stakeholders live and work.
+- 1. Ensuring that energy use and using renewable energy are a real goal for our company. - Creating new products and product concepts that can be reused at their end of life in a circular loop without as less waste as possible.
+The 4R principle; making sure that a maximum effort is made for all - existing products for minimizing waste.Making a contribution where possible on the quality of the indoor - An additional and the possible of the quarky of the indexist environment by reducing product emissions, fine dust and allergy triggers through our products.
+Environ that products can be cleaned and maintained easy and - 5.
+Ensuring that products can be cleaned and maintained easy and with minimal effort ensuring maximum performance.